xregistry/spec/core/spec.md

   - Type: Array
   - OPTIONAL
 - `attributes."STRING".strict
-  - Indicated whether the attribute restricts its values to just the array of values specified in `enum` or not.
+  - Indicates whether the attribute restricts its values to just the array of values specified in `enum` or not.
 A value of `true` means that any values used that is not part of the `enum` set MUST generate an error.
     When not specified the default value is `true`.
-This attribute has no meaning when `enum` is absence or an empty array
+This attribute has no impact when `enum` is absent or an empty array
   - Type: Boolean
   - OPTIONAL
 - `attributes."STRING".required
-  - Indicated whether this attribute is a REQUIRED attribute or not.
+  - Indicates whether this attribute is a REQUIRED attribute or not.
 When not specified the default value is `false`
   - Type: Boolean
   - OPTIONAL